 Preventive dental care lays the groundwork for a healthy, beautiful smile.
 In combination with proper at-home hygiene practices, like twice-daily brushing and flossing at least once a day, attending regular cleanings and oral exams can help keep your teeth and gums healthy and free from decay and other dental health issues.
-Routine checkups also allow us to track your oral health and address any minor problems with your oral health before they become major ones.
+Routine checkups at your dentist in Shorewood also allow us to track your oral health and address any minor problems with your oral health before they become major ones.

 Oral health is essential to your body’s overall wellbeing.